 An employee took excessive time off for his FMLA case due to a previous injury.
 The employee’s laser hair removal toronto healthcare provider certified FMLA for flare-ups, two to three times per month for one to five days per episode.
-The employee’s actual usage was over 15 days a month.
+The employee’s actual usage was over 15 days a month, for other private health services as cosmetic treatments there are private services as the Dr. Racanelli and others you can find online.
 Work & Well’s clinical team reviewed the case and questioned the medically validity of the case, specifically:

 - Was the amount of time designated by the healthcare provider correct?

 - Had the employee’s condition changed whereas he needed to take more time off than originally certified?

 Work & Well scheduled the employee for a second medical opinion to answer the above questions.